Bdot42/mfakto/README.txt

 mfakto is an OpenCL port of mfaktc that aims to have the same features and functions. mfaktc is a program that trial factors Mersenne numbers.
-It stands for "Mersenne faktorisation* with CUDA" and was written for Nvidia GPUs. mfakto is used primarily in the Great Internet Mersenne Prime Search.
+It stands for "Mersenne faktorisation* with CUDA" and was written for Nvidia GPUs.
+Both programs are used primarily in the Great Internet Mersenne Prime Search.

 Primality tests are computationally intensive, but we can save time by finding small factors.
 GPUs are very efficient at this task due to their parallel